inforgdev/spongia-css/README.md

 npm install --save-dev inforgdev/spongia-css
 ```

-For usage, using a CSS loader, import it at the top of the main JS file:
+Using a CSS loader, import it at the top of the main JS file:

 ```js
 import 'spongia-css'
 ```

-## Support

-If there is some question, contact us via e-mail or any social media.